-This article will break down the R-value of the two types of spray foam insulation and their differences to help you decide if spray foam insulation is the right choice for your home.
+This article will break down the R-value of the two types of spray foam insulation, and their differences to help you decide if spray foam insulation is the right choice for your home.

 Types of Spray Foam Insulation

-In general, homeowners use spray foam insulation for various needs, including attics, walls, or exterior insulation.
+Homeowners generally use spray foam insulation for various needs, including attics, walls, or exterior insulation.
 When contractors install spray foam insulation, it is a liquid, but it expands quickly, solidifying and creating bubbles.

 You should understand the difference between the types of spray foam before making any insulation decisions.
-They are open-cell and closed-cell insulation.
+They are open cell and closed cell insulation.
 Both types are effective for wall cavity and attic insulation purposes.

 The difference between open cell and closed cell types of spray foam insulation is in the physical makeup of the foam that comes after installation.
 This is what may impact the decision you make regarding your insulation needs.

-When contractors install open-cell insulation, bubbles form as it solidifies.
+When contractors install open cell insulation, bubbles form as it solidifies.
 It is a result of the two chemicals reacting with each other.
 The bubble then ruptures, leaving solid foam only where the bubbles touch each other.
 This contact point between the bubbles is called a strut.

-It is ideal as an air barrier, meaning it insulates against heat and cold air.
-However, you cannot use open-cell foam as a vapor barrier because it will not keep out moisture.
+It is ideal as an air barrier, meaning it insulates against heat flow and cold air.
+However, you cannot use open cell foam as a vapor barrier because it will not keep out moisture.

-This mainly impacts foam installed in walls because typically, only one layer of insulation is possible when using open-cell spray foam.
-The minimum depth for spray foam installation is 1.5 inches while the maximum depth is 3.5 inches.
+This mainly impacts foam installed in walls because, typically, only one layer of insulation is possible when using this type of foam.
+The minimum depth for spray foam installation is 1.5 inches (3.81 cm) while the maximum depth is 3.5 inches (8.89 cm).

-Additionally, because the open-cell foam expands so much during installation, it can effectively reach nearly anywhere in your home.
+Additionally, because the open cell foam expands so much during installation, it can effectively reach nearly anywhere in your home.
 It can fill in hard-to-reach spots and will reach every corner of your home.

-Open-cell insulation costs are typically between $0.25 to $0.50 per board foot.
-So, for example, for a 1,100 square foot area, the cost for open-cell insulation at 1.5 thickness will be $627 and at 3.5” thickness will be around $1,450.
+Costs are typically between $0.25 to $0.50 per board foot.
+So, for example, for a 1,100 square-foot area (102.19-square-meter), the cost for open cell insulation at 1.5 thickness will be $627, and at 3.5” thickness will be around $1,450.

-Closed-cell insulation is installed the same way as open-cell spray foam insulation; however, when the chemical reaction occurs and bubbles up, the bubbles do not pop.
+Closed cell insulation is installed the same way as open cell spray foam insulation; however, when the chemical reaction occurs and bubbles up, the bubbles do not pop.

-Closed-cell insulation has a density of 2 lbs per ft.
-Because of its density, closed-cell spray foam insulation acts as an air barrier and as a vapor barrier when installed at a depth of 1.5″ or more.
+It has a density of 2 lbs per ft.
+Because of its density, closed cell spray foam insulation acts as an air barrier and as a vapor barrier when installed at a depth of 1.5″ or more.

 It is also listed as a flood-resistant material by FEMA because it not only repels or rejects large amounts of water but also won’t deteriorate in flood conditions.

-Closed-cell insulation expands about 1” when installers spray it.
-This means, in a standard wall, multiple applications can be done to get a higher R-value.
-In addition, because of its rigid nature, closed-cell insulation also helps with a building’s structural integrity.
+This means in a standard wall, multiple applications can be done to get a higher R-value.
+In addition, because of its rigid nature, closed cell insulation helps with a building’s structural integrity.